Skip to main content

 Dependencies

-• PHP 8.1 with the following extensions: cli, openssl, gd, mysql, PDO, mbstring, tokenizer, bcmath, xml or dom, curl, zip, and fpm if you are planning to use NGINX.
+• PHP 8.1, 8.2, or 8.3 (recommended) with the following extensions: cli, openssl, gd, mysql, PDO, mbstring, tokenizer, bcmath, xml or dom, curl, zip, and fpm if you are planning to use NGINX.

 • MySQL 5.7.22 or higher (MySQL 8 recommended) or MariaDB 10.2 or higher.